kiramclean/notes/talks/software_for_the_internet_with_phoenix.md

 - What kind of data?

 ^ Are you storing/fetching user inputted data?
 Does the data change a lot or will it be mostly static once it's there?
-Maybe you don't even need a database.

 - Which clients/platforms?